Dear reader of ADxS.org, please excuse the disruption.

 If the relative number of MR increases compared to the GR in the limbic system, this has the following effects in animals

-The CRH receptor hypothesis assumes that prolonged high CRH release from the hypothalamus leads to downregulation of the CRH receptors of the pituitary gland.
-This results in a reduced release of ACTH, which causes a reduced release of cortisol in the adrenal cortex, so that the shutdown of the HPA axis actually mediated by cortisol does not occur.
+The CRH receptor hypothesis assumes that prolonged high CRH release from the hypothalamus leads to downregulation of the CRH receptors in the pituitary gland.
+Consequences of this are a reduced release of ACTH, which causes a reduced release of cortisol in the adrenal cortex, so that the shutdown of the HPA axis actually mediated by cortisol does not occur.
 Due to the failure to switch off the HPA axis, the release of CRH remains unchecked, which thus proves to be both a cause and a consequence.

 Untreated depressives show increased CRH concentrations in the cerebrospinal fluid.
 Depressives show increased CRH concentrations as well as increased expression of the CRH gene in the PVN of the hypothalamus, in the locus coeruleus and in the PFC.15